grizzdank/contractflow/docs/implementation_plan.md

-Below is the step-by-step implementation plan for ContractFlow structured into six phases, with an emphasis on architecture, clean code, security, and scalability.
+Below is the step-by-step implementation plan for ContractFlo structured into six phases, with an emphasis on architecture, clean code, security, and scalability.

 ## Phase 0: Architecture and Design Principles